gabriellucaspaty-droid2/gabriellucaspaty-droid2/README.md

 ---

 ## 🛠 Projects and Work
-Some of the areas I work on and share here include:
+Some categories of work you may find in my repositories:

-- 🔹 **Android tools and scripts** – practical code to make Android more customizable
+- 🔹 **Android tools and utilities** – improving Android experiences with custom scripts and code
-- 🔹 **Automation with Termux** – small programs to speed up everyday tasks
+- 🔹 **Automation with Termux** – practical solutions for everyday use
-- 🔹 **Learning projects** – experiments where I try new ideas and programming techniques
+- 🔹 **Learning repositories** – code for studying programming languages and testing new features
-- 🔹 **Profile files** – creative use of GitHub for displaying information
+- 🔹 **Open-source contributions** – small but meaningful projects shared with the community

 ---

 ## 🌐 Connect With Me
 - GitHub: [@gabriellucaspaty-droid2](https://github.com/gabriellucaspaty-droid2)
-- 💬 I’m open to collaborating on Android and open-source projects
+- 💬 I’m open to collaborating on Android, Linux, and programming-related projects

 ---